KenB773/DependencyScanner/README.md

 # 🔐 Automated Security Scanning Pipeline

 This repo contains GitHub Actions workflows for performing continuous security scanning across application code, container files, and infrastructure as code (IaC) using open-source tools.

+> We love open-source and we don't care who knows - run a Bandit scan for that Python code!
+>
-We love open source and we don't care who knows!
+> We love open-source and we don't care who knows!
+>
+> Trivy Trivy Trivy Bandit Checkov (OWASP!) 🎵🎶

 ---